jakob-fuchs/concrete5-Development-Settings/README.md

 # concrete5 Development Settings

-Package to set configuration options useful while developing or debugging concrete5 themes or other functionality.
+Sets configuration options useful while developing or debugging concrete5 themes or other functionality.
 Just install it when you need it, uninstall it when you are done.

 - Enable maintenance mode
 - Enable more useful debug error messages
 - Disable caching
+- Disable compression of Less files and enable Less Sourcemaps
+- Enable logging
 - Disable help system and news flow overlay

-- Optionally disable market place integration (uncomment in controller.php)
+Just comment out the parts you don't want to use in the package controller.

 # Installation